diffpy/diffpy.snmf/README.rst

 chemical phases where the measurements were done at different temperatures and the materials were undergoing thermal expansion.

+I think it is not very clear here what the package does and how it can be used to solve the example problem.
+You are talking about VT-PXRD experiment of samples with different phases which undergo a termal expansion, so a modification of unit cell parameters, each phase independently with respect to the other in the same sample?

 For more information about the diffpy.snmf library, please consult our `online documentation <https://diffpy.github.io/diffpy.snmf>`_.

 Citation